 The label must indicate the target group.
 Nutritionally balanced specialty foods, such as light, senior, or breed-specific foods, must meet the nutritional requirements for at least one of these groups.

 Understand Dog Food Terminology

-A food with a simple name that includes one or two animal origin ingredients (such as Chicken Dog Food) must include at least 95 percent of that ingredient(s).
+Food with a simple name that includes one or two animal-origin ingredients (such as Chicken Dog Food) must consist of at least 95 percent of that ingredient(s).
 If two ingredients are named, they must appear in order of weight.

 If the name includes the word “with” (for example, Dog Food with Chicken), the food only needs to contain 3 percent of the named ingredient.

 Ingredients appear on this list in order of weight.
 Ideally, some form of meat should be near the top.
 This may be meat or an ingredient derived from meat, such as meat by-products (organs, blood, and bone), meat meal (meat processed by rendering, which removes fat and water), or meat and bone meal (rendered meat and bones).

 Understand Marketing Tactics

 Manufacturers are aware of who buys dog food.
 Therefore, they create products with delicious-sounding names and ingredients, such as bacon, cheese, and steak.
 Some use only human-quality ingredients.

 There is nothing wrong with these practices, but they do not mean the product is more nutritious than one with a less appetizing name or ingredients.

 To find out how your dog’s food rates go, check out Dog Food Advisor.